goblinfactory/konsole/backlog.md

 - simple simple list view,  basically it's a menu item that can run keyboard event, no scrolling.

 ## Now but paused
+- add "Inherited" to Colors so that when printing would convert to use inherited fore or background color.
+- add RGB colors to IWriteColor (if I'm going to be bringin out version 7!)
+- update the docs for Konsole.
+Move to goblinfactory website, add stats.
+- move all the controls to the top, and no detailed docs on the home page.
+Smallest simplest examples in each of the docs.
+  - e.g. LIstView, Edit, Form, Window, ProgressBar, boom!
+- add performance logs to Logz.io.
+Use Keyvault so that my logz.io password (API key) is not checked into konsole source
 - add badge to goblinfactory website.
 - faster drawbox (without this we cannot tab between active windows, just too slow)
 - OpenBOx without a border or title, so that you can quickly split Left Right.